rhodyrstats/data_to_figures/data_to_figures.md

 ```

 So now we have total nutrients and a categorical representing the ecoregion for the data.
 Often, the structure of the data frame and the structure required to build the plot are different.
 Thus we need to manipulate the data so that we may actually build the plot.
-\#\#\# Manipulating the data Remember, for this example we are going to plot nutrients vs. ecoregions, thus, we will need to summarize the per lake data on an ecoregional basis and get the mean and standard error for each nutrient within each ecoregion.
-Also, many of the `ggplot2` functions will easily create seperate plots if a categorical factor is supplied.
-We will keep this in mind becuase we want different bars for each of the variables.
+\#\# Manipulating the data Remember, for this example we are going to plot nutrients vs. ecoregions, thus, we will need to summarize the per lake data on an ecoregional basis and get the mean and standard error for each nutrient within each ecoregion.
+Also, many of the `ggplot2` functions will easily create separate plots if a categorical factor is supplied.
+We will keep this in mind because we want different bars for each of the variables.

 Given this we need a data frame that looks like: